Anthrocon/www/content/registration/index.md

 Supersponsors are some of the most generous persons on the planet!
 We heap lavish praise and gifts unto them.
 A Supersponsor gets the full privileges of a Sponsor membership, as well as the following:

 - A nifty Supersponsor ribbon
-- An invitation to the Artists &amp; Dealers reception on Friday evening
+- An invitation to the Artists & Dealers reception on Friday evening
 - Earlier admission into the Dealers Room on Friday, Saturday and Sunday (after Ultrasponsor)
 - Advance admission to selected main ballroom events
 - A unique gift available to Supersponsors